axibase/jabber-client/jabber-test-items/README.md

     --host=example.com \
     --port=5222 \
     --insecure \
-    --auth=DIGEST-MD5 \
+    --auth=DIGEST-MD5
-    --to=room@conference.example.com \
-    --nick=MyName \
-    --room-password=room_password
 ```

-The example based on the results of login test below
+The example based on the results below

 ```
 Login with GSSAPI FAIL